 People say you can tell a lot about a person if you travel with them.
 I think I`m a good traveler and I usually enjoy a lot.
 But on one occasion I almost lost my luggage after a strenuous journey of 24 hours with just my two children.
 And the minute I saw my husband outside, instead of greeting him with a smile I was an angry wreck in tears.
 Eventually all turned out well and my luggage was found.

 I also learned a valuable lesson.
 Sometimes when you’ve lived a life of comfort for too long, it gets difficult to expect the unexpected.
 I did not have to react the way I did.
 People have lost more.
 Life?
 Family?
 Health?
 Faith?
 Surely misplaced baggage does not fit the criteria.
 Maybe that`s why God keeps me snuggled in a beautifully ordinary life.
 And that is my biggest blessing.

 I can do with a bit more of strengthening but a six-pack mind?
-No thank you, I’ll pass.
+Errr.
 I don’t have the nerves of steel, or even brass.
-I am gold (in terms of malleability and besides modesty is my biggest virtue) on my good days.
+I am gold (in terms of malleability only, and besides modesty is my biggest virtue) on my good days.
 And that too after plenty of effort.

 What about you?
 Does life’s monotony get overbearing at times?
 Does a break from it all make you feel alive, no matter how shocking?
 Or are you content with your life’s routine?